 05 of 09

-This type of furniture leg, in which a series of rounded ridges or grooves are carved vertically at regular intervals are modeled after ancient Greek and Roman motifs.
-They flourished in the later Neoclassical, Regency and Empire styles that developed around the turn of the 19th century.
+This type of furniture leg, in which a series of rounded ridges or grooves are carved vertically at regular intervals, is modeled after ancient Greek and Roman motifs.
+They flourished in the later Neoclassical, Regency, and Empire styles that developed around the turn of the 19th century.
 The reeded leg is often seen in Sheraton designs.
-These are similar to fluted legs (see above), except that the reeds are convex (as opposed to concave).
+These are similar to fluted legs, except that the reeds are convex (as opposed to concave).

 06 of 09